thoughtbot/apprenticeship/markdown/onboarding-packet.md

 http://learn.thoughtbot.com), which are free for you.
 You can and should take advantage of these.

-As your mentor to add you to the thoughtbot team in Learn.
+Ask your mentor to add you to the thoughtbot team in Learn.

 # Getting the Most Out of apprentice.io